tito-arch/BABC-2/content/posts/the-great-etherum-merge.md

 Unlike Proof of Work, this way of reaching a consensus does not need a lot of computing power since a validator is chosen quickly.

+  {{< youtube psKDXvXdr7k >}}

 To become a validator, you have to invest in buying a network stake of **_32 ETH_** as the case in Ethereum, the more the coins .. the more the chances of being selected as the next validator.
-However, this is not the only criteria used to select the next validator since it would favor those with more stake -The rich.
+However, this is not the only criteria used to determine the next validator since it would favor those with more stake -The rich.

 Nodes are randomly selected to be validators of the next block based on:

 * The staking age.
 * Randomization.
-* The nodes wealth.
+* The node's wealth.

 ![The Great Ethereum merge.](/uploads/screenshot-from-2022-11-21-14-57-44.png "The Eth merge")